Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 The winner is the competitor who wins 2 out of the 3 rounds.

-If one competitor wins 2 rounds back to back, the match is over, and the 3rd round will not be conducted.
+If one competitor wins 2 rounds back-to-back, the match is over and the 3rd round will not be conducted.
 This is done in the interest of time.

-The first fighter to 5 points, or the most points after 2 minutes, wins.
+The first fighter to 10 points, or the most points after 2 minutes, wins.

-All strikes MUST be precise and distinguished
+All strikes MUST be controlled and precise.

 Two hands must be on your weapon at all times.

-The new round starts after each point is scored.
+A new round starts after each point is scored.

-Reversal of position equals 1pt
+A reversal of position equals 1 pt.

-Submission (opponent taps) is victory
+A submission (opponent taps) is victory.

-Competitor with the most points at the end of the round will be declared the winner.
+The competitor with the most points at the end of the round will be declared the winner.

-Leg locking techniques below the waist are LEGAL at all levels.
+Leg-locking techniques below the waist are LEGAL at all levels.